samumantha/research-software-engineering/presentation_PDC25.md

 <br>

-Making a code public on GitHub is not enough.
+Making a code public on GitHub is **not enough**.
 It may not exist anymore in X years.
 Links may change...

 **Better:**